 These speakers are focused on delivering a powerful and punchy bass, simple as that.
 As such, if you’re looking mainly for bass in a pair of 6x9 speakers, they can be a fantastic choice.
 The midrange is not that bad either, but they’re a bit lacking in clarity where trebles are concerned.
 This might be great if you’re into techno and electronica, but not as much for other music genres.

-The Alpine SPS-619 is a 3-way speaker with coaxially mounted midrange and tweeter.
-While they may not be the absolute best 6x9 car speakers out there, they are indeed an excellent value for the money and they can play quite loud if need be.
+The Alpine S-S69 is a 2-way speaker with coaxially mounted woofer and tweeter.
+While they may not be the absolute best option out there, they are indeed an excellent value for the money and they can play quite loud if need be.

 When shopping for a new pair of 6x9 speakers for your car, there are a few factors you need to take into consideration.